 And for me, the imagery of Hiromi, the 16 year old bottling star sand or hoshizuna (star shaped shells that can be found in the Okinawan islands), while delightful, was a little too reminiscent of a shoujo manga (comics for girls).
 There was something too contrived and too starry-eyed-innocent in this image.
 Perhaps I expected something with a bit more gravitas from the likes of Pulvers rather than something so airily light.

 Not that airily light is necessarily a bad thing.
 Maybe this story was written for a younger audience?
 The appearance of university student Shiho in the final scenes to wrap up the story suggest that maybe a youthful readership is targeted.
-Or perhaps something has been lost in the translation from the original Japanese, but given Pulvers wrote both versions, I’m not really sure what happened.

 I think Star Sand works if I rethink the story as impressionistic literature.
 Perhaps the details of the life in the cave or on the island, the characterisation or even the plot don’t matter as much as what Hiromi perceives.
 Because seeing World War II through her eyes changes everything.
 After all, if war is really about conflicts that lie within all of us, then it is incumbent on us to look inside ourselves, to look to our own ethics rather than lashing out externally (as does the murderous brother, the fourth person in the cave).
 Hiromi implicates all of us in the story of war and peace.

 This novella is a breezy read despite the seemingly heavy subject matter.
 It’s in fact a good holiday book.
 It was for me.